yeeus/GCI/README.md

                         The format of the output images: png or pdf [png]

 Other Options:
-  -f, --force           Force rewriting of existing files [false] -h, --help            Show this help message and exit -v, --version         Show program's version number and exit
+  -f, --force           Force rewriting of existing files [False] -h, --help            Show this help message and exit -v, --version         Show program's version number and exit